A Little Creative Space

 How do I Heat Set my fabric stamping?

 Heat setting is very important!
 You must Heat Set both fabric inks and fabric paints when your stamped images are completely dry in order for the ink to be permanent.
 Do not be impatient - let everything dry completely!
 A hot, dry iron is required to heat set and you'll need to iron each stamped area for about TWO minutes.
 A long process but worth it.
 Using a press cloth or a piece of parchment paper is a good idea.
 For best results, iron BOTH sides of the stamped fabric and let your stamping 'set' for a week or two by not washing it at all during that time.
 Following this procedure is important to help prevent any fading of the ink or paint that you have stamped.
 I still own and wear these shirts I stamped in 1994, see below!
 These stamped items have gone through 100 machine washes and still look great.
+Have Fun!

 Back to the top of the page!